A Behavioral Scientist’s Guide to Increasing Charitable Donations

 This guide is a multi-part series exploring how we can use behavioral economics to maximize charitable contributions.
 Check out part two of the series in March!

-If you work for a non-profit, it is undeniable that your organization cannot exist without charitable contributions.
-Donations allow you to continue the important work you do, whether that work sustains artistic and educational institutions, or funds the reduction of poverty or disease.
+If you work for a non-profit, it is probably true that your organization cannot exist without charitable contributions.
+Donations allow you to continue the important work you do, whether that work sustains artistic and educational institutions or funds the reduction of poverty or disease.

 Although charitable giving seems to be on the rise, getting people to donate to your non-profit organization can be a daunting task.
 Sometimes it seems that no matter what you do, people just do not want to contribute to your cause.
 If you ask for too much, people might ignore your request outright.
 But if you ask for too little, you may have difficulty getting the funds you need.
 So, the question is: how much should you ask for in order to make donors less likely to turn down your request?